-That, pursuant to section 301.9100-3 of the regulations, Taxpayers A and B are granted a period not to exceed six months from the date of this ruling letter to recharacterize their Roth IRAs, IRA Q, IRA R and IRAS, respectfully, to traditional IRAs.
+That, pursuant to section 301.9100-3 of the regulations, Taxpayer A is granted a period not to exceed sixty (60) days from the date of this ruling letter to recharacterize Roth IRA Y back to a traditional IRA.

-With respect to your request for relief under section 301.9100-3 of the regulations, section 408A(d)(6) of the Internal Revenue Code and section 1.408A-5 of the Income Tax Regulations ("I.T.
+With respect to your request for relief under section 301.9100-3 of the regulations, section 408A(d)(6) of Code and section 1.408A-5 of the federal Income Tax Regulations ("I.T.
 Regulations") provide that, except as otherwise provided by the Secretary, a taxpayer may elect to recharacterize an IRA contribution made to one type of IRA as having been made to another type of IRA by making a trustee-to-trustee transfer of the IRA contribution, plus earnings, to the other type of IRA.
 In a recharacterization, the IRA contribution is treated as having been made to the transferee IRA and not the transferor IRA.
 Under section 408A(d)(6) and section 1.408A-5, this recharacterization election generally must occur on or before the date prescribed by law, including extensions, for filing the taxpayer's federal income tax returns for the year of contributions.

-Section 1.408A-5, Question and Answer-6 of the I.T.
+Section 1.408A-5, Q&A-6 of the I.T.
 Regulations, describes how a taxpayer makes the election to recharacterize the IRA contribution.
 To recharacterize an amount that has been converted from a traditional IRA to a Roth IRA: (1) the taxpayer must notify the Roth IRA trustee of the taxpayer's intent to recharacterize the amount, (2) the taxpayer must provide the trustee (and the transferee trustee, if different from the transferor trustee) with specified information that is sufficient to effect the recharacterization, and (3) the trustee must make the transfer.

-Code section 408A(c)(3), provides, in relevant part, that an individual with adjusted gross income ("AGI") in excess of \$100,000 for a taxable year is not permitted to make a qualified rollover contribution to a Roth IRA from an individual retirement plan other than a Roth IRA during that taxable year.
+Code section 408A(c)(3), provides, in relevant part, that an individual with adjusted gross income (as modified within the meaning of subparagraph (c)(3)(C)) in excess of \$100,000 for a taxable year is not permitted to make a qualified rollover contribution to a Roth IRA from an individual retirement plan other than a Roth IRA during that taxable year.

 Section 1.408A-4, Q&A-2 of the I.T.
 Regulations, provides, in summary, that an individual with modified adjusted gross income in excess of \$100,000 for a taxable year is not permitted to convert an amount to a Roth IRA during that taxable year.
-Section 1.408A-4, Q&A-2, further provides, in summary, that an individual and his spouse must file a joint Federal Tax Return to convert a traditional IRA to a Roth IRA, and that the modified adjusted gross income subject to the \$100,000 limit for a taxable year is the modified AGI derived from the joint return using the couple's combined income.
+Section 1.408A-4, Q&A-2, further provides, in summary, that an individual and his spouse must file a joint Federal Tax Return to convert a traditional IRA to a Roth IRA, and that the modified adjusted gross income subject to the \$100,000 limit for a taxable year is the modified adjusted gross income derived from the joint return using the couple's combined income.